m-lab/etl-gardener/README.md

 * `Loading` - gardener loads the parser output from GCS to a temporary BigQuery table.
 * `Deduplicating` - gardener deletes duplicate rows from the temporary table.
 * `Copying` - gardener copies rows from the temporary table to the "raw" table.
-* `Deleting` - gardener deletes the temporary table.
+* `Deleting` - gardener deletes the job rows from the temporary table.
 * `Joining` - after gardener processes all raw tables for a date, it may combine the raw table with other raw tables in a materialized join.
 * `Complete` - all steps were completed successfully.